farrisric/npl/docs/train_top.rst

 =============================================

 In this document, we will walk through the steps to train a surrogate energy model for nanoparticles using Topological Descriptors.
+Here, we import essential modules that will allow us to create nanoparticles, compute their energies, extract features, and perform Bayesian Ridge Regression.
 .. code-block:: python

     from npl.core import Nanoparticle